 In 2010, I ran on the notion of bringing accountability, cost control, and transparency to City Hall, and that is what I intend to do.
 The public should not need to make FOIP requests, jump through hoops, or pay out-of-pocket to see where elected officials are spending taxpayer's money or who they interact with.

-Since then Council has passed the Ethical Conduct Policy for Members of Council and the Gifts and Benefits Policy for Members of Council.
-Both policies are aimed at mandating disclosure of a Council Member’s expenses and activities in their public role.
+Since then Council has passed the Code of Conduct for Elected Officials Bylaw (26M2018).
+The bylaw is aimed at mandating disclosure of a Council Member's expenses and activities in their public role.
 These policies are a huge step in the right direction, and I have no issue sharing my activities as a Councillor with the world.